 - Being under a jacked-up vehicle is dangerous.
 The vehicle could slip off the jack and fall on you.
 You could be crushed.
 Never put any part of your body under a vehicle that is on a jack.
 Never start or run the engine while the vehicle is on a jack.
 If you need to get under a raised vehicle, take it to a service center where it can be raised on a lift. - The jack is designed to use as a tool for changing tires only.
 The jack should not be used to lift the vehicle for service purposes.
 The vehicle should be jacked on a firm level surface only.
 Avoid ice or slippery areas.

 Jack Location

-The jack and jack-handle are stowed behind the right rear side trim panel in the cargo area.
+The jack and jack-handle are stowed under the load floor in the cargo area.